equinor/appsec-threatmodeling-101-workshop/slides/content/tm-introduction.md

 > "All models are wrong, some models are useful"</br> - [George Box](https://en.wikipedia.org/wiki/All_models_are_wrong).

-We acknowledge that; models always fall short of the complexities of reality but can still be useful nonetheless.
+We acknowledge that; models always fall short of the complexities of reality - but can still be useful nonetheless.

 ---

 ## It starts with security requirements

-- All systems should have documented security requirements (SR)!<!-- .element: class="fragment" data-fragment-index="1" -->
+- All systems must have documented security requirements (SR)!<!-- .element: class="fragment" data-fragment-index="1" -->
 - SR will guide and inform our threat modeling.<!-- .element: class="fragment" data-fragment-index="2" -->
-- In all/most organisations you can extract </br>security requirements from the governance<!-- .element: class="fragment" data-fragment-index="3" -->
+- In all/most organisations the governance</br> will be a good starting point for identifying SR<!-- .element: class="fragment" data-fragment-index="3" -->
+- Legal and governmental requirements will also provide SR<!-- .element: class="fragment" data-fragment-index="3" -->
 - Threat modeling will often trigger update of SR requirements<!-- .element: class="fragment" data-fragment-index="4" -->
 - External sources for "inspiration"<!-- .element: class="fragment" data-fragment-index="5" -->
   - [OWASP SAAM](https://owaspsamm.org/)<!-- .element: class="fragment" data-fragment-index="5" -->